CCCHIRILA/GettingAndCleaningData/Readme.md

 # COURSERA/Getting and Cleaning Data - Course Project

 This is the course project for the Getting and Cleaning Data Coursera course.
+The meaning of the variables and other descriptions can be found in the file `CodeBook.md`.

 The R script, `run_analysis.R`, does the following:

 1. Download the dataset if it does not already exist in the working directory